-A. the student's name;

-- B. the date of the incident; - C. the beginning and ending times of the incident; - D. a description of any relevant events leading up to the incident; - E. a description of any interventions used prior to the implementation of isolated time out, time out or physical restraint; - F. a description of the incident and/or student behavior that resulted in isolated time out, time out or physical restraint, including the specific imminent danger of serious physical harm to the student or others; - G. for isolated time out, a description of the rationale of why the needs of the student cannot be met by a lesser restrictive intervention and why an adult could not be present in the time out room; - H. a log of the student's behavior in isolated time out, time out, or during physical restraint, including a description of the restraint techniques used and any other interaction between the student and staff; - I. a description of any injuries (whether to students, staff, or others) or property damage; - J. a description of any planned approach to dealing with the student's behavior in the future, including any de-escalation methods or procedures that may be used to avoid the use of isolated time out, time out, or physical restraint; - K. a list of the school personnel who participated in the implementation, monitoring, and supervision of isolated time out, time out or physical restraint; - L. the date on which parental or guardian notification took place as required by subsection (g)."
+- A. the student's name; - B. the date of the incident; - C. the beginning and ending times of the incident; - D. a description of any relevant events leading up to the incident; - E. a description of any less restrictive or intrusive alternative measures that were used prior to the implementation of isolated time out, time out, or physical restraint and why those measures were ineffective or deemed inappropriate - F. a description of the incident and/or student behavior that resulted in isolated time out, time out or physical restraint, including the specific imminent danger of serious physical harm to the student or others; - G. for isolated time out, a description of the rationale of why the needs of the student cannot be met by a lesser restrictive intervention and why an adult could not be present in the time out room; - H. a log of the student's behavior in isolated time out, time out, or during physical restraint, including a description of the restraint techniques used and any other interaction between the student and staff; - I. a description of any injuries (whether to students, staff, or others) or property damage; - J. a description of any planned approach to dealing with the student's behavior in the future, including any deescalation methods or procedures that may be used to avoid the use of isolated time out, time out, or

+- physical restraint; - K. a list of the school personnel who participated in the implementation, monitoring, and supervision of isolated time out, time out or physical restraint; and - L. the date on which parental or guardian notification took place as required by subsection (g).

 No later than two school days after the use of isolated time out, time out, or physical restraint occurred, the school district, or other serving entity serving the student shall, in a form and manner prescribed by the State Superintendent, submit the information required under subsection (f)(1) to the State Superintendent.

 Per 23 IAC 1.285(g), a reasonable attempt must be made to notify the student's parent or guardian on the same day the isolated time out, time out, or physical restraint is imposed.
 Documentation must be provided to the parent within one business day, which may be accomplished by personal service, electronic delivery, or by mailing the documentation within one business day.
-The documentation must include, at a minimum, a copy of the form required to be submitted to the State Superintendent.
+The documentation must include, at a minimum, a copy of the form required to be submitted to the State Superintendent and the following information: